chanGomez/Front-end-Portfolio-Project/README.md

 # Front-end-Portfolio-Project
-A movie poster website that uses a api to get information.
+A website that reurns a back movie poster of the movie inputed and a "More Info" button for more information about that movie.

+To start just fork this repository and git clone!